 Buying clothes used to happen once or twice a year.
 Shoes were made to last, and consumers made them last by taking care and fixing them up.
 Remember when you glued those sequins on your sneakers?

 At Freedom Moses we are inspired by our connection to our roots.
 Our process is thoughtful, heaped with love and designed to create sustainable shoes that stand for something.
 From our basic red slides to the print slides collection, our shoes are not just made to get you from one place to another.
 We want them to be a gate to physical, emotional and mental health.

-By the year 2000, international trade and the surge in online shopping put fast fashion at our fingertips.
+By the year 2000, international trade and the emergence in online shopping put fast fashion at our fingertips.
 This led to consumer habits that are harmful for our earth, body and minds.

 We see it our responsibility to counteract today's unmindful consumer trends as much as we can.
 Our goal is to bring more consideration and love for nature to the consumer world.
 And our weapon of choice is sustainable, vegan shoes.
 As Bette Midler once said, “I firmly believe that with the right footwear one can rule the world.”